Email Archive Migration Best Practices: How to Migrate Legacy Archives the Right Way

 Understanding the Scope of Email and Data Migration

-Let’s start with the first question: “How much data is in the email archive and how much data do you want to migrate?”
-This question is crucial as it will help you address the other questions by considering what’s in the archive, what should be migrated, and why.
+Asking the question ‘how much data is in the email archive and how much data do we want to migrate?’ is crucial.
+Starting with this question sets the table as you address the other questions by considering what’s in the archive, what should be migrated, and why.
 It will also give you an idea of the migration duration.

 If you’ve decided to migrate data from an old email archive, the best practice is to migrate everything out for analysis.
 This allows you to determine what content should be kept for business, regulatory compliance, and legal responsibilities, and what can be disposed of.